All Fall Down (Ultravox song): Structure

 The song consists of two verses and an instrumental theme.
 It has no (sung) chorus.

 After the first verse, the theme is introduced and repeated one time.

 After the second verse, the theme is played as a coda and repeated for about 3 minutes, then faded out.
 The first and the last note of the theme are identical.
 In the coda, different from the introduction, the theme begins again with the last note of the preceding repetition; i.e. the theme actually never ends since, when the last note has been played, the next repetition has already begun.

 Release details

 The B-side is "Dreams?", an ambient medley with a spoken-word part near the end, asking questions about dreams.
 Midge Ure has since stated that he recorded this straight from a radio show.

-The single came with a free bonus single with a live version of All Fall Down, performed at Wembley Arena in November 1986.
-From the same concert is a live version of U-Vox track "Dream On" as the b-side.
+The single came with a free bonus single with a live version of "All Fall Down", performed at Wembley Arena in November 1986.
+From the same concert is a live version of U-Vox track "Dream On" as the B-side.

 "All Fall Down" peaked at number 30 on the UK Singles Chart.
+It would be the band's final hit single, until a remix of "Vienna" charted in the early 1990s.